Nivedyart/Camera_system_monitering_using_RTSP-/README.md

 - **Saving and Logging:**

   - Along with motion-triggered saves, regularly save frames (e.g., one frame per minute) as part of routine surveillance logging.

+Input data can be a video captured in your phone